amit9554/amit9554/README.md

 ---

 ## 👨‍💻 About Me
-Frontend & Mobile Application Developer with **3+ years of experience** in building scalable web & mobile apps.
+Frontend & Mobile Application Developer with **3+ years of experience** building scalable web and mobile applications.
-Expert in **React.js, Redux, React Native, MERN Stack**, with a strong focus on **performance, clean UI & reusable components**.
+Expert in **React.js, Redux, React Native, and MERN Stack**, focused on **performance, clean UI, and reusable components**.

 ---